 LiveRebel runtime performance overhead is under 3%, as measured by SpecJVM2008.
 The tests were run on an Amazon Large Instance (7.5 GB memory, 4 EC2 Compute Units, 64-bit platform, I/O Performance: High).
 For running the tests with LiveRebel lr-agent.jar was enabled and a liverebel.xml file was added to the SPECjvm2008.jar.

-Answer: If you would like to serve LiveRebel Command Center web interface through a reverse proxy then you can use the contextPath variable to force LiveRebel web application to a specific context path.
-Example: export JAVA_OPTS=”-DcontextPath=/my-very-own-path” and then you can access it via https://yourhost.com/my-very-own-path.
+If you want to bind on a custom path, then you can use the contextPath variable to force LiveRebel web application to a specific context path.
+Example: export JAVA_OPTS=”-DcontextPath=/my-very-own-path”, then you can access it via https://yourhost.com/my-very-own-path.

-Answer: LiveRebel handles all changes to resources (.css, .html, .js, .jsp, etc) and the majority of changes to classes (excluding changes to type hierarchy) and configuration (support for configuration changes depends on framework/server/tool in question).
+LiveRebel handles all changes to resources (.css, .html, .js, .jsp, etc) and the majority of changes to classes (excluding changes to type hierarchy).
 LiveRebel preserves all application state, but does not create new state.

 The following type of changes to classes are unsupported: